waynchi/DopamineAPI_Android-Client/README.md

 ```
 <br><br>
 ##3.2) Tell the client about your target action
 Now we need to name the action that you want to reinforce and tell the client about it.
-For now, lets name it DevTest.
+For now, lets name it DEVELOPERTEST.

 **Paste in an action decairation so that your extention looks like this:**
 ```java